 The Company maintains typical insurance coverages for a company of its size and nature.
 As a result, insurance coverage may be available for some claims.
-In some circumstances, legal claims may not be covered by insurance or the insurance coverage may not be sufficient to cover the claimed losses.
-Further, even if any action is settled within insurance limits, this can result in increases to the Company's insurance premiums.
-Therefore, there can be no assurance that their resolution will not have a material adverse effect on the Company's financial condition or results of operations.
+However, in some circumstances, legal claims may not be covered by insurance or the insurance coverage may not be sufficient to cover the claimed losses.
+Further, even if an action is settled within insurance limits, this can result in increases to the Company's insurance premiums or adversely affect its ability to secure insurance coverage.